1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

+m.
 Notification : By Dec.
-15 Staff Contact : Erica McCrum , emccrum@mainecf. org , 207-227-7678 Apply: Click on the gold “Apply” button at the top right of this page.
+15 Staff Contact : Erica McCrum , emccrum@mainecf.

+org , 207-227-7678 Apply: Click on the gold “Apply” button at the top right of this page.
 Applications received : 71 Amount requested : $632,250 Number of grants awarded : 18 Grant dollars awarded : $158,220 Additional Grants by donors: 6 totaling $34,500 Percentage of applicants that received grants : 33% Recent Grants : Click here to view the last three years of grants.

-Maine Expansion Arts grant program supports arts organizations in Maine focused on an underserved geography or population with limited access to arts programming including dance, music, theater, visual, and/or traditional arts.
+The Maine Expansion Arts grant program supports arts organizations in Maine focused on an underserved geography or population with limited access to arts programming including dance, music, theater, visual, and/or traditional arts.
 All applicants must meet the Maine Community Foundation’s grant eligibility requirements and non-discrimination policy.

-Be located in Maine,defined as your organization has a Maine address Have an organizational mission or purpose focused on the arts, defined as dance, music, theater, visual and/or traditional arts Have most recent completed fiscal or financial year expenses BELOW $500,000 Expand access to the arts for an underserved geography or population Engage the people served in the design, delivery, and/or evaluation of the work Municipalities, K-12 public/private schools, higher education institutions, and faith-based organizations are not eligible to apply for this grant program.
+Be located in Maine, defined as your organization has a Maine address Have an organizational mission or purpose focused solely on the arts, defined as dance, music, theater, visual and/or traditional arts Have most recent completed fiscal or financial year expenses BELOW $500,000 Expand access to the arts for an underserved geography or population Engage the people served in the design, delivery, and/or evaluation of the work Municipalities, K-12 public/private schools, higher education institutions, and faith-based organizations are not eligible to apply for this grant program.

 Priority will be given to organizations that: Collaborate with local artists when possible Demonstrate local support (financial or in-kind donations) for the proposed work General support grants for flexible funding of any type such as new/expanding/ongoing programs and operational needs including capital expenses.
-Your organization’s mission or purpose must be focused on dance, music, theater, visual and/or traditional arts.

-Please reach out to Erica McCrum emccrum@mainecf. org with any questions or if you are unsure if your organization is eligible to apply. *NOTE: Answers to general support application questions should focus on your organization’s work (not a specific project) and how your organization meets the grant program criteria because general support awarded to an organization is for any purpose, not restricted to a specific project.
+Your organization’s mission or purpose must be focused solely on the arts, defined as dance, music, theater, visual and/or traditional arts. *NOTE: Answers to general support application questions should focus on your organization’s work (not a specific project) and how your organization meets the grant program criteria because general support awarded to an organization is not restricted to a specific project.

-The Maine Expansion Arts Fund, a permanent endowed fund held by the Maine Community Foundation, is the result of a collaborative effort of the National Endowment for the Arts, Lillian M. Berliawsky Charitable Trust, Maine Community Foundation, and Maine Arts Commission to strengthen and ensure the future of artistic traditions in Maine.
+If you have questions about your organization’s eligibility to apply, please contact Erica McCrum, emccrum@mainecf. org , 207-412-2007.
+The Maine Expansion Arts Fund, a permanent endowed fund held by the Maine Community Foundation, is the result of a collaborative effort of the National Endowment for the Arts, Lillian M.

+Funding Types: General versus Project Support Katie Howard , a MaineCF community partner, explains the differences between general and project support funding and provides helpful grant application tips.
 For MaineCF Donors & Fundholders For MaineCF Applicants, Reviewers, and Grantees To access an application, a proposal, or a grant report.
 For MaineCF Staff Members Staff access to MaineCF materials.

 County & Regional Program For MaineCF County and Regional Committees Advisor access to committee information.
 Online Scholarship Review For MaineCF Scholarship Reviewers Advisor access to scholarship applications.

 Past winners and funding trends for this program